Chris35Wills/Learning_diary/learning_diary.md

 ## day 7 - finally getting to grips with colorbars and equivalent space

-I want to make two plots of two equally sixed 2D arrays - one of which has a colorbar, the other not.
+I want to make two plots of two equally sized 2D arrays - one of which has a colorbar, the other not.
 I also want to ensure that both plots show the arrays at the same equivalent size.
-This requires the creation of a second axis on each subplot
+This requires the creation of a second axis on each sub-plot

 So to walk this through, create data and a new figure: